Sabu (wrestler): New Japan Pro-Wrestling (1995)

-Sabu wrestled for New Japan Pro-Wrestling throughout 1995, making a total of 64 appearances.
-He made his debut on January 4 in the Tokyo Dome, teaming with Masahiro Chono to defeat Junji Hirata and Tatsumi Fujinami.
-Sabu and Chono teamed together on several more occasions to face Heisei Ishingun.

-On May 3, 1995, Sabu defeated Koji Kanemoto in the Fukuoka Dome to win the IWGP Junior Heavyweight Championship.
-He lost the title to Kanemoto on June 14, 1995 in Tokyo's Nippon Budokan in a bout where Kanemoto's UWA World Welterweight Championship was also on the line.
-He went on to face Gran Hamada in a series of matches, culminating in Sabu defeating Gran Hamada to win the UWA World Junior Light Heavyweight Championship on November 23, 1995 in the Todoroki Arena in Kawasaki.
-He held the championship for just over a week, losing to El Samurai on December 1, 1995 in Niigata.

-Sabu made his final appearance with NJPW on December 11, 1995 in Osaka, teaming with Hiro Saito to defeat Dean Malenko and Wild Pegasus.
+Sabu wrestled for New Japan Pro-Wrestling (NJPW) throughout 1995, making his debut on January 4 in the Tokyo Dome, teaming with Masahiro Chono to defeat Junji Hirata and Tatsumi Fujinami.
+On May 3, Sabu defeated Koji Kanemoto at Wrestling Dontaku in the Fukuoka Dome to win the IWGP Junior Heavyweight Championship.
+He lost the title to Kanemoto on June 14 in Tokyo's Nippon Budokan in a bout where Kanemoto's UWA World Welterweight Championship was also on the line.
+He also defeated Gran Hamada to win the UWA World Junior Light Heavyweight Championship on November 23 in the Todoroki Arena in Kawasaki, which he lost to El Samurai on December 1 in Niigata City.
+Sabu made his final appearance with NJPW in Osaka on December 11, teaming with Hiro Saito to defeat Dean Malenko and Wild Pegasus.

 World Championship Wrestling (1995)

 Sabu made his WCW debut on the September 11, 1995 episode of WCW Monday Nitro against Alex Wright.
 Sabu won the match, but the decision was reversed when, after the match, he put Wright through a table.
-Sabu continued to wrestle some of the cruiserweights in WCW in the early days of the division, including a match against Mr. J.L. at Halloween Havoc.
-Sabu came out victorious against Mr. J.L. and following the match Sabu's uncle Sheik shot J.L. in the face with his trademark fireball.
-His last match in WCW was against Disco Inferno, which Sabu won.
+Sabu defeated Mr. J.L. on the October 9 episode of Nitro and at Halloween Havoc on October 29; following the latter match, Sabu's uncle Sheik shot J.L. in the face with his trademark fireball.
+His last match in WCW was a victory against Disco Inferno on the October 30 episode of Nitro.

-Big Japan and All Japan Pro Wrestling (1996-1997)
+Big Japan and All Japan Pro Wrestling (1996–1997)

-Sabu returned to Japan to work for Big Japan Pro Wrestling in March 1996.
-He had an 18-match winning streak first defeating Jason Knight on March 13 to June 4 losing to Kazuo Sakurada's Kendo Nagasaki.

-He made his debut for All Japan Pro Wrestling in November 1996 teaming with Gary Albright.
-In 1997, he teamed with Rob Van Dam.
+Sabu returned to Japan to work for Big Japan Pro Wrestling in March 1996, where he embarked on an 18-match winning streak, first defeating Jason Knight on March 13 until June 4, when he lost to Kazuo Sakurada's Kendo Nagasaki.
+He made his debut for All Japan Pro Wrestling in November 1996, initially teaming with Gary Albright before teaming with Rob Van Dam the following year.